ItsSyed/automated-Wechat-cricket-commentary/README.md

 - Change the MATCH_START_HOURS/MINUTES and MATCH_END_HOURS/MINUTES as per the time of your system.
 - Then, open terminal, cd to the project folder and run the command - `python3 automator.py`
-- A new browser window will open with web-whatsapp open in it.
-Scan the QR code on the page through your mobile(make sure your phone is connected to the internet the whole time) - iOS : Whatsapp -> Settings -> Whatsapp Web/Desktop -> Scan QR Code Android : Whatsapp -> Settings -> Whatsapp Web -> +
+- A new browser window will open with web-WeChat open in it.
+Scan the QR code on the page through your mobile(make sure your phone is connected to the internet the whole time) -
 - Wait until all the contacts have loaded on the webpage, then go back to the terminal and write all contacts/group names(CASE SENSITIVE) in the terminal, and press ENTER.
 - And you're done! :D